ubc-library-rc/intro-machine-learning/content/introduction.md

 ## Comparing to Classic Science:

-- **Data-driven vs theory-driven:** Machine learning is data-driven, which means that it uses data to make predictions and decisions.
-Classic science is theory-driven, which means that it starts with a hypothesis or theory and then tests it using experiments.
+- **Theory-driven vs data-driven:** Machine learning is data-driven, which means that it uses data to make predictions and decisions.
+On the other hand, classic science is theory-driven, which means that it starts with a hypothesis or theory and then tests it using experiments.

 - **Interpretability vs black box:** Classic science often emphasizes interpretability, where researchers aim to understand and explain the underlying mechanisms and principles governing a phenomenon.
 In machine learning, some algorithms, such as decision trees, are interpretable, but many ML algorithms, such as deep neural networks, are considered black boxes, as their inner workings can be complex and difficult to interpret.

-- **Static vs adaptive::** Classic science typically relies on fixed models or theories that are refined over time through iterative experimentation.
-In contrast, machine learning models are adaptive and can continuously learn and improve from new data without explicit human intervention.
+- **Linear vs iterative:** Classic science follows a linear approach where researchers typically formulate a hypothesis, design experiments or observations to test that hypothesis, collect data, analyze the results, and draw conclusions.
+On the other hand, machine learning is characterized by an iterative process.
+Instead of relying solely on predefined rules or models, machine learning algorithms learn from data and improve their performance over time.

-- **Human-designed features vs automated feature extraction:** In classic science, researchers often manually design features, which are specific attributes or characteristics of the data, to be used in their analyses.
+- **Human-designed features vs automated feature extraction:** In classic science, researchers often manually design features, which are specific attributes or characteristics of the problem, to be used in their analyses.
 In machine learning, features are typically automatically extracted from the data during the training process, without explicit human design.

-- **Bias vs objectivity:** Machine learning algorithms can be biased if they are trained on biased data or if they contain biases built into their design.
+- **Objectivity vs bias:** Machine learning algorithms can be biased if they are trained on biased data or if they contain biases built into their design.
 Classic science strives for objectivity and uses rigorous methods to minimize bias.

 ## Types of Machine Learning